Tue, 06 Apr 2021 11:09:43 +0400

-Of course for the most part I run GNU/Linux systems; Operating systems based off the GNU core utilities and the Linux kernel that some people call "Linux distros" for brevity.
-My Linux distro of choice is Arch Linux, mostly because it offers a fast package manager with a large-enough pool of updated software, all the configuration and software is kept as simple as possible making maintainence a breeze, and the Arch User Repository offers an excellent way to installs packages outside of the relatively small vanilla repos.
+Of course for the most part I run GNU/Linux systems; Operating systems based off the GNU core utilities and the Linux kernel that some people call “Linux distros” for brevity.
+My Linux distro of choice is Arch Linux, mostly because it offers a fast package manager with a large-enough pool of updated software, all the configuration and software is kept as simple as possible making maintenance a breeze, and the Arch User Repository offers an excellent way to installs packages outside of the relatively small vanilla repos.
 The AUR makes Arch (probably) the single distro with most software available for it.

 However this doesn't mean Arch Linux is flawless…

 I think many more advanced Linux users wish to compile more software, for example their kernel, from source.
-Compiling your software from source offers a lot of performance advantages, and for this a distribution like Gentoo or KISS Linux is what I'd recommend.
+Compiling your software from source offers a lot of performance advantages, and for this a distribution like Gentoo or Carbs Linux is what I'd recommend.

 There is also the issue of systemd, the init system of choice for Arch Linux.
-Systemd does not follow the UNIX philosophy of being a small, simple, one-purpose program that's easy to understand; Just like the Linux kernel, it is large and evergrowing, and mostly monolythic.
+Systemd does not follow the UNIX philosophy of being a small, simple, one-purpose program that's easy to understand; Just like the Linux kernel, it is large and ever-growing, and mostly monolithic.
 I choose to use systemd and Arch Linux merely out of necessity and convenience; A distribution such as Artix, Arch Linux without systemd, may ship more broken or incomplete packages.
 There are also some packages I use that rely on systemd.
 If you are willing to live with these slight flaws, then Artix or Devuan is for you.